Can I get life insurance if I have sleep apnea?

 - Type 2 diabetes

 Sleep deprivation caused by untreated sleep apnea can also have other side effects like tiredness, poor concentration, and loss of memory.
-These can increase the likelihood of other risk factors for life insurance, like work-related injuries and motor vehicle accidents.
-If you have sleep apnea, life insurance companies will evaluate all of these risks.
-In the end, your life insurance eligibility and premiums will reflect your specific circumstances.
+These can increase the likelihood of other risk factors, like work-related injuries and motor vehicle accidents.
+If you have sleep apnea, life insurance companies will evaluate all of these risks and decide if you get a standard rate.

 If your life insurance application is denied based on your sleep apnea diagnosis, you still have options.
-One is applying for no medical life insurance.
-Additionally, you can seek treatment for your sleep apnea and reapply for a life insurance policy at a later date.
+One is applying for no medical life insurance, simplified, or guaranteed issue policy.
+With these types of policies, you are usually not subject to a medical exam or extensive health questions.
+Additionally, you can seek effective treatment for your sleep apnea and reapply for a policy at a later date.
 Life insurance companies may be more inclined to approve coverage if you can show your symptoms are consistently well-managed.

 Does sleep apnea affect your life insurance rates?